lh0x00/rc-target-size/readme.md

-# about
+# About

 [![npm version][npm-version-image]][npm-url]
 [![npm downloads][npm-downloads-image]][npm-url]
 [![github issues][github-issues-image]][github-issues-url]
 [![build status][travis-image]][travis-url]

-a tool help get size of element for React, support higher-order component and component render. you can get the size of the element using a row without changing any of the elements!
+A tool help get size of element for React, support higher-order component and component render.
+You can get the size of the element using a row without changing any of the elements!

-### reference
+## Reference

-#### rc-pure-component
+### rc-pure-component

-a wrapper use pure component wrap stateless functional components to class use pure component to reduce re-render. [read more](https://www.npmjs.com/package/rc-pure-component)
+A wrapper use pure component wrap stateless functional components to class use pure component to reduce re-render. [read more](https://www.npmjs.com/package/rc-pure-component)

-#### resize-observer-polyfill
+### resize-observer-polyfill

-a polyfill for the resize observer api. [read more](https://www.npmjs.com/package/resize-observer-polyfill)
+A polyfill for the resize observer api. [read more](https://www.npmjs.com/package/resize-observer-polyfill)

-# install
+# Installation

 ```bash
 # use npm